 Download or add the Full Frame app on Apple TV (Gen4 and above) or Roku (software version 9.2 and above; not compatible with Roku Ultra).

 Cast from a computer or Android device to a Chromecast device, using the Chrome browser.

-Airplay from an Apple device to an Apple TV Gen2+ or any Smart TV with the AirPlay badge.
+Airplay from an Apple device to an Apple TV Gen2+ with the AirPlay badge.